Walgreens, CVS to seek certification for dispensing abortion pills

 Also known under the brand name Mifeprex, mifepristone interrupts the production of progesterone and breaks down the uterine lining.

-Up to 48 hours after taking mifepristone, another drug, misopristone, known by the brand name Cytotec, is used to flush the embryo out of the uterus.
+Up to 48 hours after taking mifepristone, another drug, misopristol, known by the brand name Cytotec, is used to flush the embryo out of the uterus.

 Mifeprex was approved by the FDA in 2000, with a generic version approved in 2019.